MatusStas/iPhone-Price-Web-Scrapper/README.md

 iPhone 11 Pro   64GB  1129.99€  Midnight Green https://www.mp3.sk/apple-iphone-11-pro-64gb-midnight-green-novy-tovar-neotvorene-balenie-p-404830.html
 ```

-If there was a new item it would be highlighted entire row in green color.
+If there was a new item entire row would be highlighted in green color.